Section 2: The Life of Tatanka Iyotanke, the Hunkpapa Leader known as Sitting Bull

 Although the Hunkpapas and their allies won the battle, Sitting Bull knew that more soldiers would come after them.
 With his people, Sitting Bull crossed the border into Canada in May 1877.
 They stayed there until July 1881.
 By then, there were too few bison to support the Hunkpapas.
 Starving, the Hunkpapas surrendered at Fort Buford (Dakota Territory) in 1881 and reluctantly accepted a new life at Standing Rock Reservation.
 (See Image 2.)

 Sitting Bull was sent to a military prison at Fort Randallfor two years.
 When he returned, the reservation agent treated Sitting Bull as though he had never been a leader.
 He was sent to work in the farm fields.
 (See Image 3.)
 He followed these orders with dignity.
 In 1885, Sitting Bull briefly joined Buffalo Bill Cody’s Wild West Show.
 He spent four months traveling with Cody’s show, earning $50 per week and earning a little more signing autographs.
 (See Image 4.)
-In his later years, he painted his autobiography in a series of pictographs which described the important events of his life.

 In December 1890, when the Ghost Dance reached Standing Rock reservation, the agent still feared Sitting Bull’s power as a leader and had him arrested.
 Sitting Bull’s followers came to his aid and the confusion led to a gunfight.
 Sitting Bull was killed in the fight.